No gain from adding cetuximab to FOLFOX4 in patients with resected stage III colon cancer

 The authors concluded that adding cetuximab to FOLFOX4 did not improve disease-free survival in patients with colon cancer and therefore the primary endpoint was not met, but benefit was seen in patients with pT4N2 tumours.
 Patients who were elderly, female or had right-sided tumours had poorer outcomes with cetuximab and MSI analysis is ongoing to explore the interaction with poor outcome in these subgroups.
 There was almost 10 years long effort to perform this study.
 Dr Fortunato Ciardiello, who discussed the abstract data at the Presidential Symposium of the ESMO 2012, said that reasons for failure of that study might be in different biology of micrometastases in stage III colorectal cancer from the biology of macrometastases in stage IV disease.
 In addition, the backbone chemotherapy, FOLFOX namely, might not be the most appropriate combination for cetuximab.

 The study was initially presented at the ESMO 14th World Congress on Gastrointestinal Cancer in Barcelona, Spain (27 – 30 June 2012).
-The related story from this event you can read here.

 Thank you for rating!